Centre County Food Pantries

 Centre County Food Pantries Income Guidelines

 Total Household Income Based on 150% of Federal Poverty Rates 2021-2022

 Emergency food assistance is available if food pantries are close.
 A bag of groceries is available at Centre Helps, 410 South Fraser Street, State College, PA 16801, by walk-in or by appointment (814) 237-5855.

 For those who are not income eligible, but are still in need please call Adult Services at 814-355-6768

 For information regarding the SNAP (food stamp) program, please contact our local County Assistance Office at (814) 863-6571.

 For more information about Centre County’s food pantries, or for helpful services, feel free to explore our most recent food pantry newsletters:

-The link below will give you more information posted by the PA Department of Agriculture’s Bureau of Food Assistance.
-This helps address what steps to take for those with need for food assistance in PA, including county lists of food banks.
+For more information, the PA Department of Agriculture’s Bureau of Food Assistance website can help with what steps to take for those with need for food assistance in PA, including county lists of food banks.